fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Path connectors (freeform arrows, connectors, callouts, and so on)

-Refer to the basic JSON structure to create annotations, given below:
+To create annotations, refer to the basic JSON structure given below:

 ```json
 {